 Motorcycle in Ireland – home time part 4

 I wasn’t going directly home from Kenmare as I still had another overnight stay in Ireland.
-In addition to my stays in Listowel and Kenamre I had booked myself into Gullanes Hotel in Ballinasloe, one of the largest towns in County Galway.
+In addition to my stays in Listowel and Kenmare I had booked myself into Gullanes Hotel in Ballinasloe, one of the largest towns in County Galway.

 Distance wise, if I were to have made a direct route it would only be about 150 or so miles, but as ever I didn’t plan to make a direct route to Dublin.

 My initial plan for the day was to head over Molls Gap then on towards Madams Hill, Glin, Sixmilebridge and then Galway.
 After that I planned to head in the opposite direction to where my accomodation was in Ballinashoe.
-All thing being equal I planned to then make a loop around Lough Corrib the second largest lake in Ireland before finding my accomodation.
+All things being equal I planned to then make a loop around Lough Corrib the second largest lake in Ireland before finding my accomodation.

 As it turned out the decent weather I had enjoyed on the trip so far rapidly disappeared around about lunchtime on Thursday.